 I promise that I am exactly what it says on the tin, so don't complain if you bought it without reading the ingredients.
-I cannot be clearer than "I am here for friends and pen pals, and that's it."
-If you still cannot stop yourself from talking to me as if I am here for something else, I will need you to go sit in the sad chair.
+This isn't complicated.
+People who talk to me for romance or sex will be asked to sit in the sad chair.

 But surely you're one of the ones who is way too awesome to make me deal with that crap, right?
 So let's talk about you!